neuhuzi/network-reset-mac/README.md

 This repository contains a Python script that resets network settings and refreshes network interfaces on macOS systems.
 It can be useful in situations where network interfaces are not properly detected.

+There is an executable plus a script file in the dist folder if you do not have python3 installed on the machine.
 ### Usage

 1. **Prerequisites**: